BANGAUTOGLASS

 Whether your insurance covers the replacement depends on your specific policy.
 Comprehensive coverage — the portion of an auto policy that covers non-collision damage like vandalism, theft, and weather — typically applies to break-in damage, including broken quarter glass.
 If you carry comprehensive coverage, there's a reasonable chance your insurer will cover the replacement, minus any applicable deductible.

 If you haven't started an insurance claim yet, Bang AutoGlass can assist you with the process.
-We don't file the claim on your behalf, but we can help guide you through the steps and make sure you have what you need to work with your insurer efficiently.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.
 It's worth checking your coverage before assuming you need to pay entirely out of pocket — many customers find that comprehensive glass claims are handled with less hassle than expected.

 As for what replacement costs, pricing depends on factors like parts availability for a discontinued vehicle, the specific glass required, whether any trim removal is involved, and your location.
 We don't publish flat prices because the right answer depends on your specific vehicle and situation — reach out for an accurate quote based on your Avenger's year and trim.